seeq12/seeq-email-addon/seeq/addons/email/condition_monitor/README.md

 **seeq-email-condition-monitor** is a Python project that hosts the **Condition Monitor Scheduler** Seeq Data Lab addon to enable email notifications triggered by Seeq conditions.
+This add-on is only available for SaaS deployments of Seeq >=R58.2

 ----